MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/New-ClusterHCSVM.md

 ```

 ### -ExtendedVmConfiguration

-This is where you can pass in extra settings that you'd like to pass into the VM.
-You can pass them in via JSON.
-This would be an example of how you would want to pass it in via parameter
+Specify a VM configuration setting file.
+The configuration file format is JSON.

+The following example show how to pass a configuration file via parameter:
 > -ExtendedVmConfiguration (Get-Content 'C:\config.txt')

-Ensure that you use **Get-Content**.
-A **default** ExtendedVmConfiguration will be passed in when the resource is started
+Ensure that you use **Get-Content** when passing the configuration file.
+A **default**
+ExtendedVmConfiguration is used when the resource is started.

 ```yaml
 Type: String